travis-ci/docs-travis-ci-com/user/billing-overview.md

 * you need to have credits under your account, regardless of the plan (Concurrency or Usage-based) you use.
 * you need to add the tags mentioned above to your `.travis.yml.`
-* you need a Linux operating system
+* you need to select a Linux operating system in your `travis.yml.`

 GPU VM size property impacts the cost of build minutes/credits usage in the following way: